| Hands-On workshops: IPv6 & Multicast

 gateway between the workshop IPv6 network and the global IPv4

+internet.
 It is our expectation that, after

 having experienced one workshop as a student, an attendee will be